im-smuze/mypage/content/blog/RadiologyReportGeneration.md

 * [uzh-dqbm-cmi/ARGON](https://github.com/uzh-dqbm-cmi/ARGON)

 ##
-This work is a varision based on <a href="https://github.com/zhjohnchan/awesome-radiology-report-generation/">awesome-radiology-report-generation</a>
+This work is a varsion based on <a href="https://github.com/zhjohnchan/awesome-radiology-report-generation/">awesome-radiology-report-generation</a>